mueeze/Group14/README.md

 ## Overview
 ---
 Our group has chosen a dataset about heart disease predictive models.
 The goal of our selection process was to choose a dataset that was large enough produce accurate and precise predictions.
+It is a complex dataset with values that needs to be trained, cleaned and split.

 The dataset chosen from Kaggle describes a pool of 4000 participants, male and female of various ages and selected lifestyle characteristics that can be predictive of heart disease development after a 10 year period.